-- Improves power and muscle strength
+- Improves your power and muscle strength

-- Shorter recovery times
+- Gives you shorter recovery times

-- Performance gains during high-intensity exercise
+- Bigger performance gains during high-intensity exercises

 - Minimizes protein breakdown during catabolic phases

-- Dietary supplement
+- Regular dietary supplement

 What Is Creatine?

 Currently it is one of the most widely used supplements in the athletic world.
-An athlete could expect a number of benefits while taking it: an increased production of available energy in the muscles, a gain in lean muscle mass, a resulting decrease in body fat, and an increase in maximal, explosive power.
+An athlete could expect a number of benefits while taking it: an increased production of available energy in the muscles, a gain in lean muscle mass, a resulting decrease in body fat, and an increase in explosive power.

 It’s not only a supplement that helps with exercise, studies have demonstrated other benefits as well.
 It may inhibit or delay the production of lactic acid which is what causes that burning feeling.
 It has been shown to reduce mental fatigue and enhance memory.
 It may reduce the risk of cardiovascular disease by lowering the level of triglycerides.
 Heck, throw in working out and protein supplementation, you may ward off diabetes!

-What Does It Do?
+What Does Creatine Do?

 In basic terms, supplementing with it allows you to knock out two more reps or to start the final push on your 5K 500 meters earlier.
 Getting those extra reps or being able to sprint for longer is what gives you your added muscle mass, or quicker times.

-For the physiology majors… first, we have this compound inside our bodies, ATP (adenosine tri-phospate.)
+For the bookworms – first, we have this compound inside our bodies, ATP (adenosine tri-phospate.)
 ATP gets depleted while you are performing a physical activity.
 When ATP breaks down at the cellular level of your muscles, you get a conversion of energy, quickly.

-Where To Buy
+Where To Get Creatine